 Exploration and Inventory of Online Course Offerings

-- Better understand its array of online course offerings
+- Better understand the university’s array of online course offerings

 - Pinpoint areas of investment to strengthen its online portfolio and expand student access